DESIHIGH/desihigh/README.md

 ![Image of DESI](https://github.com/michaelJwilson/DESI-HighSchool/blob/master/images/Mayall-Star-Trails.jpg)

 An introduction to the Dark Energy Spectroscopic Instrument (DESI) for senior high schoolers based on Jupyter notebooks, as hosted by [Binder](https://mybinder.org/v2/gh/michaelJwilson/DESI-HighSchool/master).
-Start with the [Intro](https://hub.gke.mybinder.org/user/michaeljwilson-desi-highschool-yu1evqti/notebooks/Intro.ipynb) notebook, followed by the [DESI](https://hub.gke.mybinder.org/user/michaeljwilson-desi-highschool-yu1evqti/notebooks/DESI.ipynb) notebook - we hope to add more in the future.
+Start with the [Intro](https://hub.gke.mybinder.org/user/michaeljwilson-desi-highschool-yu1evqti/notebooks/Intro.ipynb) notebook, followed by the [DESI](https://hub.gke.mybinder.org/user/michaeljwilson-desi-highschool-yu1evqti/notebooks/DESI.ipynb) notebook.
+This way you can run your own experiments with DESI data!
+We hope to add more examples in the future.
 For background to the DESI project, see www.desi.lbl.gov

 For an introduction to Python, see e.g. learnpython.org